-If you've spent anytime in Hawaii, then you know what the deal is.
-You get there and it's all about the poke.
+If you've spent anytime in Hawaii, then you know what the deal is: it's all about the poke.
 And now more than ever poke is having a major moment on the mainland.
-I mean, sure, I love the boiled peanuts and a bowl of Saimin and a great malasada (or ten) is a must, but it's the unofficial mission of our each and every trip to find the best poke of the moment of whichever island I'm on.
+I mean, sure, I love the boiled peanuts, a bowl of Saimin, and a great malasada (or ten) is a must, but it's not really a trip to Hawaii without some poke.

-If you haven't had it, here's the deal: poke (pronounced poh-kay) is one of those classic Hawaiian dishes I can’t get enough of – it’s like a Hawaiian-style ceviche and, at its most basic, sushi-grade seafood is mixed with soy sauce and onions.
+If you haven't had it, here's the deal: poke (pronounced poh-kay) is like a Hawaiian-style ceviche—at its most basic, sushi-grade seafood is mixed with salt and onions.
 Lately, my favorite way of serving poke has been super untraditional as a sort of Mexican tostada with Hawaiian flavors.
-Anytime I spend more than a few weeks away from California, I start craving Mexican food, so, to get the best of both worlds, I decided to make my own poke and throw it atop a crunchy tostada base.
+Anytime I spend more than a few weeks away from California, I start craving Mexican food, so this is a best-of-both-worlds situation for me.

 You can mix it up and try these tostadas, or if you’re more of a purist, go ahead and just eat the poke and call it a day.
 Heck, you could even just make the slaw and use it whenever you need a quick side dish.
 But, the sum of this dish is even better than its parts so I encourage you to try it out.